spabam/ztop/README.md

 # ZTOP

 `ZTOP` is a tool to monitor CPU, RAM, GPU, VRAM in the top/htop style and with modern compatibility to nvidia drivers (it works where btop fails).
-Written from scratch in Rust. `by Andrea Bodei info@andreabodei.com 2026`.
+Written from scratch in Rust. `by Andrea Bodei info 'at' andreabodei.com 2026`.

 **Status:** v0.3.15 (unreleased dev build).
 The MVP scope is complete and exceeded — see [`CHANGELOG.md`](./CHANGELOG.md) for the per-version history.
 Builds and runs against real hardware (NVIDIA NVML + Linux `hwmon`); see [`SPEC.md`](./SPEC.md) for the engineering contract.